-A radar scatterometer is a remote sensing instrument that uses the strength of radar pulses reflected from the ocean surface from different angles to infer surface wind speed and direction.
-The radar pulses interact with small waves in the ocean through a resonant mechanism called Bragg scattering, which will cause the amount of radiation reflected from the ocean surface back to the radar to increase as the amplitude of the ocean waves increases.
-This technique was demonstrated by the 1999-2009 NASA QuikSCAT mission, which produced high quality wind data that was used by NOAA and other operational weather agencies to improve weather forecasting and the oceanography and meteorology communities to gain improved understanding of the way the ocean interacts with the atmosphere to transfer heat, gases, and mechanical energy between the two fluids/systems.
+- A scatterometer is a remote sensing instrument that uses radar pulses reflected from the ocean surface from different angles to calculate surface wind speed and direction.
+Small ocean waves can reflect radar energy, and how much is reflected or scattered depends directly on the size of these small waves.
+This effect is called Bragg scattering. and was put in practice by the 1999-2009 NASA QuikSCAT mission, which produced high quality wind data the National Oceanic and Atmospheric Administration (NOAA) and other operational weather agencies used to improve weather forecasting.
+Oceanography and climate scientists also gained a better understanding of the way the ocean interacts with the atmosphere to transfer heat, gases, and mechanical energy.

-The ISS-RapidScat instrument will utilize the spare engineering model used to test the QuikSCAT scatterometer, modified to operate from the ISS to provide a low-cost mission to mitigate the significant loss of measurement capability by QuikSCAT in 2009.
-The resulting instrument package will produce ocean vector winds similar in accuracy to QuikSCAT, but with a measurement swath on the ground smaller by a factor of two due to the lower ISS orbit.
-This swath width will be similar to the EUMETSAT ASCAT scatterometer, and the two data sets will complement each other to achieve coverage similar to QuikSCAT.
-Using engineering models in space, like on ISS-RapidSCAT, represents a low cost approach to acquiring valuable wind vector data.
+- The ISS-RapidScat instrument is a spare of the QuikSCAT scatterometer modified for operation on the ISS to provide a low-cost way to make up for the loss of QuikSCAT in 2009.
+The resulting instrument package measures ocean winds with accuracy similar to QuikSCAT, but with a measurement swath on the ground smaller by a factor of two due to the lower ISS orbit.
+This swath width is similar to the EUMETSAT ASCAT scatterometer, and the two data sets complement each other to achieve coverage similar to QuikSCAT.
+Using existing hardware, like on ISS-RapidScat, represents a low cost approach to acquiring valuable wind vector data.
 It does come with technical and programmatic risks.
-The hardware was not directly fabricated for space and will require rework in order to prepare for the rigors of space travel and operation.
-Meeting the cost commitment will require new and innovative approaches to development.
+The hardware was not directly fabricated for space and requires rework in order to prepare for the rigors of space travel and operation.
+Meeting the cost commitment requires new and innovative approaches to development.

 The specific objectives of the ISS-RapidScat Mission are:

-To study the systematic variation of ocean winds as a function of time of day.
-These variations are important in understanding the dynamics and interactions of the ocean and atmosphere in the tropics, where current climate models still exhibit shortcomings, and which play a significant role in governing the Earth’s energy and water budgets.
+- ISS-RapidScat studies the systematic variation of ocean winds as a function of time of day.
+These variations are important in understanding the dynamics and interactions of the ocean and atmosphere in the tropics, where current climate models still exhibit shortcomings.

-After ten years of successful operations, in late 2009 the NASA SeaWinds instrument on the QuikScat satellite suffered a degradation that significantly decreased the amount of wind data it could collect over the oceans, leaving a hole in the global constellation of wind scatterometers.
-The QuikSCAT instrument is still able to operate collecting a small swath, and has been used successfully by NASA to provide a calibration standard for the international scatterometer constellation of ISRO’s OSCAT and EUMETSAT’s ASCAT.
-Although next-generation replacements to this satellite have been under study by NASA and NOAA, these instruments will not be readily available to mitigate the degradation of QuikScat in the near term.
+After ten years of successful operations, in late 2009 the NASA SeaWinds instrument on the QuikScat satellite suffered a degradation that significantly decreased the amount of wind data it could collect over the oceans, leaving a hole in the global collection of wind scatterometers.
+The QuikSCAT instrument is still able to operate collecting a small swath, and has been used successfully by NASA to provide a calibration standard for the international scatterometer group of ISRO’s OSCAT and EUMETSAT’s ASCAT.
+Although next-generation replacements to this satellite have been under study by NASA and NOAA, these instruments are not available to mitigate the degradation of QuikScat in the near term.

-To meet this challenge, the Jet Propulsion Laboratory (JPL), in partnership with NASA’s International Space Station Program Office, will deploy the QuikScat engineering model, which had been used to test the basic functionality and performance of the instrument, on the ISS to continue and improve QuikSCAT’s calibration standard across the present scatterometer constellation and demonstrate NASA’s capability for fast response to science challenges in a cost constrained environment.
+To meet the QuikScat data loss challenge, the Jet Propulsion Laboratory (JPL), in partnership with NASA’s International Space Station Program Office, deploys the QuikScat spare engineering unit, which was used previously to test the functions and performance of the instrument to the ISS to continue and improve QuikSCAT’s calibration standard across the present global scatterometer collection.
+This investigation also demonstrates NASA’s fast response capability to meet science challenges in a costeffective way.

-In addition, over time, ISS-RapidScat will make measurements of the wind field at all hours of the day.
+In addition, ISS-RapidScat makes measurements of the wind field at all hours of the day.
 Winds over the ocean are influenced by the Sun’s radiation, and, therefore are expected to vary systematically with the time of day depending on the location.
-These so-called diurnal variations are especially noticeable over the tropics, and near land-sea boundaries, where they can play a significant role in the formation of clouds, including the energetic mesoscale tropical systems, which play a dominant role in the Earth’s water and energy cycle, key drivers in the Earth’s climate.
-The ISS-RapidScat observations will provide a unique data set to help scientists to understand these phenomena and incorporate improved physics into weather and climate prediction models.
+These so-called diurnal (daily) variations are especially noticeable over the tropics, and near land-sea boundaries.
+They can also play a significant role in the formation of clouds, including the energetic mesoscale tropical systems, which play a dominant role in the Earth’s water and energy cycle along with Earth’s climate.
+The ISS-RapidScat observations provide a unique data set to help scientists understand these phenomena and incorporate improved physics into weather and climate prediction models.